paritytech/polkadot-sdk/src/api/extrinsic_unstable_submitAndWatch.md

 ## Notifications format

-This function will later generate a notification in the following format:
+This function will later generate one or more notifications in the following format:

 ```json
 {